-- Calling Dollarama's third-party operated confidential Ethics and Compliance Hotline at (833) 945-1568 - Filing a confidential complaint online via dollarama.ethicspoint.com or by scanning this QR code - Sending an email to ethics@dollarama.com
+- Calling Dollarama's third-party operated confidential Ethics and Compliance Hotline at (833) 945-1568 - · Filing a confidential complaint online via dollarama.ethicspoint.com or by scanning this QR code - Sending an email to ethics@dollarama.com

 We have an established incident management and remediation process to ensure that we respond to complaints in an effective and timely manner.
-All reported complaints are treated on a confidential and anonymous basis.
-Upon receipt of a complaint, a report is created and assigned to the appropriate reviewer to evaluate the reported matter, depending on the nature of the complaint and the individuals involved.
-An investigation is then carried out, if necessary, before prompt and appropriate action is taken to address substantiated complaints.
-In Fiscal 2024, none of the complaints reported to the Corporation involved forced labour or child labour.
+In Fiscal 2025, zero complaints reported to the Corporation involved forced labour or child labour.

-Within our Vendor Code of Conduct, vendors are expected to meet the standards of their industry, including the OECD Guidelines for Multinational Enterprises, and comply with all applicable laws and regulations.
-This includes an obligation on vendors' part to evaluate and uphold the integrity of their respective supply chains, and to ensure that their own commercial partners operate in accordance with the standards articulated in the Vendor Code of Conduct.
-Vendors also have an ongoing obligation to disclose to Dollarama, without delay, any known violations of the Vendor Code of Conduct.
-With respect to the application of the Vendor Code of Conduct, reported violations are escalated to the head of the Legal Department who, based on the circumstances and nature of the violation, will report directly to the Chief Executive Officer and ultimately to the Audit Committee, to which the Board of Directors has delegated primary risk oversight responsibility.
+With respect to the application of the Vendor Code of Conduct, reported violations are escalated to the head of the Legal Department who, based on the circumstances and nature of the violation, will report directly to the Chief Executive Officer and ultimately to the Corporation's audit committee, to which the Board of Directors has delegated primary risk oversight responsibility.

 Dollarama's approach to remediation is based on collaboration and transparency.
-Should a vendor fail to comply with the Vendor Code of Conduct or report a known violation by one of its commercial partners in a timely manner, the vendor must propose and implement a corrective action plan to bring its business up to Dollarama's standards within a reasonable timeframe.
-Where possible, we will consider how we can use our influence to work with vendors throughout our supply chain to address social issues.
-However, the Corporation may consider terminating its business relationship with them.
-To this date, the Corporation has not had to terminate a business relationship due to instances of forced labour or child labour.
+Should a vendor fail to comply with the Vendor Code of Conduct or report a known violation by one of its commercial partners in a timely manner, the vendor must propose and implement a corrective action plan to bring its business up to Dollarama's standards within a reasonable timeframe Where possible, we will consider how we can use our influence to work with vendors throughout our supply chain to address social issues.
+For instance, we evaluate whether a vendor has a process in place to identify if any workers have paid recruitment fees and require a repayment plan if applicable.
+Nonetheless, the Corporation may consider suspending or terminating its business relationship with a noncompliant vendor.
+During Fiscal 2025, the Corporation terminated or suspended zero business relationships due to instances of forced labour or child labour.